Darlene's Daydream Café

 DRIFTER: No, I'm just driftin, taking it all in.
 Going from east to west hitching a ride or stealing onto a train - learning old songs and meeting new people.

-BILLY: You don't got a job or nothin?
+CODY: You don't got a job or nothin?

 DRIFTER: I can't take a job, I got too much work to do.
 Guess I'm what you'd call homeless.

-DRIFTER: Then why don't you and I cut outta here.
+DRIFTER: Then why don't you and I cut outta here?
 Hit the road and ride off into the sunset.
 You CAN ride can't you?

-BILLY: Sure I can ride but I don't have no horse.
+CODY: Sure I can ride but I don't have no horse.

 DRIFTER: We can get us a pair of horses.
 Two white horses.
 The good guys always have white horses.
 We'll just take off ropin and ridin from town to town like the cowboys did in the old days.

-BILLY: I know all about them cowboys from the olden days cause I'm an old soul.
+CODY: I know all about them cowboys from the olden days cause I'm an old soul.
 I was a lonesome cowboy in a previous life.

 DRIFTER: Cowboys don't have to be lonesome you know.